jaydee-io/jaydee-io.github.io/_posts/2018-07-20-resource-owning-1.md

 But don't worry, we will fix that in the next part of the series: "[Resource owning - Part 2 : _Rule of five_]({{ site.baseurl }}{% post_url 2018-07-31-resource-owning-2 %})".

 ## Conclusion
 Today, we have seen that when talking about resource owning there are some good pratices to use.
-[Separation Of Concern](https://en.wikipedia.org/wiki/Separation_of_concerns) principle should be applied to separate the resource handling code from the business one.
+[Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) should be applied to separate the resource handling code from the business one.
 Also, if one of destructor, copy constructor or copy assignment operator is defined, all of them must also be defined, as stated by the [Rule of three](https://en.cppreference.com/w/cpp/language/rule_of_three).